Agriculture Educators

 The Kentucky Young Farmer Association (KYFA) is a leadership development organization of those students enrolled in Young Farmer Educational classes provided through the Kentucky Community and Technical College System.
 KYFA offers opportunities for members and spouses to participate in leadership development, competitive contests, and social and recreational activities.

-For more information on the group, write to:
+For more information on the group, call or email Chris Pierce or write to: